1. Secure Boot

 1.1.4.
 Step #4 - Writing the Secure FW image in the FLASH

 Make sure that there is a valid secure FW image in the FLASH and the correct valid keys in the OTP to have a functional device.
-In case where the keys are wrong, or the FW image is not properly created, or it is not used a secure image and the secure boot feature is enabled, the device will be permanently disabled because such action falls in the device attach category and will activate the secure boot device protection feature.
+In case where the keys are wrong, or the FW image is not properly created, or the secure boot feature is not enabled, the device will be permanently disabled because such action falls in the device attack category and will activate the secure boot device protection feature and will be locked permanently.

 1.1.5.
 Step #5 - Programming Product Keys & Enabling Secure Boot

-After finished generated the appropriate XML files and written the secure FW image in the FLASH, the next step is to burn the product keys in the embedded On-Time-Programmable (OTP) memory and enable the secure boot feature.
+After finishing generating the appropriate XML files and writing the secure FW image in the flash, the next step is to burn the product keys in the embedded One-Time-Programmable memory (OTP) and enable the secure boot feature.
 To do that you should:

 Run the